 Where should a PIB be located?

-- Readily accessible to designated staff and attending fire crews
+- It needs to be readily accessible to designated staff and attending fire crews

-- Easily recognisable (usually a red coloured box)
+- It should be easily recognisable (usually a red coloured box)

 - The location of PIB should be communicated to the local FRS for inclusion in their mobilising system